 At this point, you should be ready to make your first soy candle purchase or if you’re brave, dive in and create one of your own!
 There isn’t a right or wrong choice, just go with your gut.

-If you’re like me and you can’t get enough of soy candles, do as much reading as possible on the subject.
-Test lots of candles too!
+If you’re like me and you can’t get enough off soy candles, do as much reading as possible on the subject.
+Test lots of candles too or maybe conduct some candle magic!
 If you are thinking about starting your own soy candle business, this book is a must-read.

 Are you looking for other tips to make your home warm and cozy?
 Read all about it in this article about increasing positive energy at home!